Dog Aggression Training

 Aggressive Behavior #1: Resource Guarding

-For example, it’s unacceptable for our dog to lash out at a toddler who crawls onto our dog while he’s eating a bone, or to have a dog bite someone’s hand simply because the dog feels the desire to hoard some food while someone was trying to pet him.
+For example, it’s unacceptable for our dog, even if it’s a puppy, to lash out at a toddler who crawls onto our dog while he’s eating a bone, or to have a dog bite someone’s hand simply because the dog feels the desire to hoard some food while someone was trying to pet him.

 I learned this lesson the hard way, because my own golden retriever, Tucker, was born to a litter of 16 puppies!
 And because Tucker’s mother only had 10 nipples, it created a food competition situation I couldn’t avoid… and that I have had to continue to work through with Tucker.

 Here’s how NOT to handle possession or food aggression.

 Do NOT attempt to take the item away from your dog with force; especially if he starts growling at you.
 That’s a good way to get yourself bitten!

 Trying to take a resource that your dog wants away from him WILL ONLY make your dog more aggressive.